fac24/week-5-Peter-Hussain/README.md

 - user will have to guess and pair the correct hidden user underneath the broccoli's
 - user then wins a broccoli.

+### 🧠 Core features:

+- fetching multiple users info rom github using the github api.
+- flipping broccolis to identify and guess which one is the winner.

 # Designed and Developed by:

 - [Hussain](https://github.com/HusJAW): DevOps/Quality Assurance